 The MS&AD Insurance Group pledges in its Corporate Philosophy (Mission) “to contribute to the development of a vibrant society and help secure a sound future for the planet, by enabling safety and peace of mind through the global insurance and financial services business.”
-We promptly various risks seeming from social issues and provide information on these risks.
-Then, we prevent risks from occurring or minimize the impact of those risks and to reduce the economic burden when those risks materialize through a variety of products and services.
+“Group that supports resilient and sustainable society” has been set as our vision 2030 in light of future changes.

 President & CEO